 Authorizing macOS to run kdb+

 MacOS Catalina (10.15) introduced tighter security.
-At this point it may display a warning that it does not recognize the software.
+It may display a warning that it does not recognize the software.

 xattr commands above have not authorized the OS to run q, open System Preferences > Security & Privacy.

 The q session opens with a banner like this.